Skip to main content

 AliceClue GiverClue GiverBob111After Bob plays one of the 1s...AliceClue GiverClue GiverBob11Bad

-The Fix Clue (Via a Negative Clue)
+The Fix Clue (Via a Negative Number Clue)

 • Most of the time, a Fix Clue is given by retouching the card that needs to be fixed in some way.
-Rarely, it is also possible to give a Fix Clue by "filling it in" with a negative clue.
+Rarely, it is also possible to give a Fix Clue by "filling it in" with a negative number clue.

 • In the example below: